 The Presbyterian Church (U.S.A.) is fully supportive of cremation as an appropriate means of dealing with earthly remains.
 We believe that the body which is raised in the resurrection is a spiritual body; therefore, the choice for either burial or cremation is appropriate in the Presbyterian faith.
 While either means may be chosen with confidence, the practice of cremation is becoming more widespread in that it is theologically sound, as well as good stewardship.

-If you are interested in a Memorial Garden Application, contact Director of Donor Engagement Martha Todd Sloan at
+If you are interested in a Memorial Garden Application, contact our director of donor engagement.

 Frequently Asked Questions